 - Sunday, March 1 – 2:30 p.m. – Most Pure Heart of Mary, Topeka

 - Sunday, May 24 – 2:30 p.m. – Cathedral of St. Peter, KCK

 LTP Resource Clearinghouse - New Ordering Process

 Beginning with orders for the 2015 liturgical year (summer 2014), only those orders made by the parish directly to LTP Publications (800-933-1800 or firstname.lastname@example.org) and PAID IN ADVANCE will be able to access the account number for the Office for Liturgy and Sacramental Life and receive the special discount.
 The Office for Liturgy and Sacramental Life will no longer accept or process orders for parishes, individuals or other institutions.
-LTP should be contacted directly for all orders: pre-paid orders may be placed under the Office for Liturgy account and receive the discount; orders to be billed will need to be arranged between the parish, individual or other institution and LTP.
+LTP should be contacted directly for all orders: pre-paid orders may be placed under the Office for Liturgy account (account number 113114) and receive the discount; orders to be billed will need to be arranged between the parish, individual or other institution and LTP.

 The Big Picture

 “The Church, therefore, earnestly desires that Christ's faithful, when present at this mystery of faith, should not be there as strangers or silent spectators; on the contrary, through a good understanding of the rites and prayers they should take part in the sacred action conscious of what they are doing, with devotion and full collaboration.
 They should be instructed by God's word and be nourished at the table of the Lord's body; they should give thanks to God; by offering the Immaculate Victim, not only through the hands of the priest, but also with him, they should learn also to offer themselves; through Christ the Mediator, they should be drawn day by day into an ever more perfect union with God and with each other, so that, finally, God may be all in all.”

 Second Vatican Council, Constitution on the Sacred Liturgy, 48